 What are Sensory Activities?

 If you are a parent that is asking that, trust me I hear you!
 It seems like sensory play has become this huge trend with entire blogs devoted to fairly elaborate play ideas.
 And well trends come and go, right?
 No matter what happens to the trend of sensory play, kids will always need sensory experiences.
-If you read that and think to yourself I can’t do that or I HATE MESS rest assured that you can do this and you don’t have to do the messy play ideas with your kids.
+If you read that and think to yourself I can’t do that or I HATE MESS rest assured that you can do this and there are plenty of ways to incorporate sensory play without mess.
 That said…

 They provide an experience for your child that challenges them to engage with their environment, explore their creativity, and interact in ways that they might not explore otherwise.